textileio/papers/draft.md

 ### Identity {#sec:ThreadIdentity}

-A unique Thread IDentity (TID) is used to group together Logs which compose a single dataset and as a topic identifier within Pubsub-based synchronization.
+A unique Thread Identity (TID) is used to group together Logs which compose a single dataset and as a topic identifier within Pubsub-based synchronization.
 The components of a TID are given in [@eq:ThreadID].